rostools/guides/instructors.md

     audience and making eye contact (lots of eye contact), are all key aspects to showing you are there for them and present.

--   For those learners with more complex and persistent technical/computer issues, move them over to an area off to the side (e.g. at the instructor table) to work on fixing the problem so as not to disrupt the session for everyone else.

 - Unless there is an explicit "reading task" or "read this text", assume that you as the instructor should verbally explain the text on the webpage.